Sarcelles: Assyrian Christians

-Sephardic Jews
+Maghrebi Jews

-Sarcelles gained a large population of Sephardic Jews as a consequence of the post-World War II Jewish exodus from Arab and Muslim countries.
+During the 1960s, many Maghrebi Jews migrated to France, settling in Sarcelles.
+They were chiefly from Algeria, Tunisia and Morocco.
 Today, most of the Jewish residents have French citizenship.

-During the peak immigration of Sephardic Jews, they subscribed to a belief in assimilation and secularism and they had the North African belief of what Michel Wieviorka and Philippe Bataille, authors of The Lure of Anti-Semitism: Hatred of Jews in Present-Day France, describe as "a structuring role" that "does not cover all aspects of social life".
-Beginning in the 1980s, religion became more public and important, and Wieviorka and Bataille stated that the previous North African practice is "becoming mixed up with the neo-Orthodox practices of the 'young people' for whom religion controls everything."
+During the peak immigration of Maghrebi Jews, they subscribed to a belief in assimilation and secularism.
+They had the North African belief of what Michel Wieviorka and Philippe Bataille, authors of The Lure of Anti-Semitism: Hatred of Jews in Present-Day France, describe as "a structuring role" that "does not cover all aspects of social life".
+Beginning in the 1980s, religion became more public and important.
+Wieviorka and Bataille stated that the previous North African practice is "becoming mixed up with the neo-Orthodox practices of the 'young people' for whom religion controls everything."

-In 1983, there was a wave of councillors who were Sephardic Jews.
+In 1983, a wave of councillors were elected who were Sephardic Jews from North Africa.

 Crime

-In 2012, Maxwell stated that "petty crime" and vandalism had become consistent issues and that "violent confrontations" between black migrants, Maghrebians and Jews was "a recurring theme".
+In 2012, Maxwell stated that "petty crime" and vandalism had become consistent issues.
+He said that "violent confrontations" among black migrants, Maghrebians, and Jews was "a recurring theme".
 He added that, by 2012, the commune had "developed a reputation as one of the more dangerous Paris suburbs."
 Maxwell wrote that local residents told him that the reputation was overblown.

-Maxwell wrote that, during the 2005 French riots, a report concluded that the damage to buildings in Sarcelles was "relatively moderate" and that a later report concluded that, compared with most cities, Sarcelles had fewer days of severe riots.
-He also stated that local residents characterised the damage as "not as bad as elsewhere and not as bad as one might have expected given Sarcelles's economic and ethnic profile."
+Maxwell wrote that, during the 2005 French riots, a report concluded that the damage to buildings in Sarcelles was "relatively moderate".
+A later report concluded that, compared with most cities, Sarcelles had fewer days of severe riots.
+He also said that local residents characterised the damage as "not as bad as elsewhere and not as bad as one might have expected given Sarcelles's economic and ethnic profile."